Orthostatic hypotension: Medication

-Orthostatic hypotension can be a side effect of certain antidepressants, such as tricyclics or monoamine oxidase inhibitors (MAOIs).
-Marijuana and tetrahydrocannabinol can on occasion produce marked orthostatic hypotension.
-Alcohol can potentiate orthostatic hypotension to the point of syncope.
+Orthostatic hypotension can be a side effect of certain antidepressants, such as tricyclics or monoamine oxidase inhibitors (MAOIs) Alcohol can potentiate orthostatic hypotension to the point of syncope.
 Orthostatic hypotension can also be a side effect of alpha-1 blockers (alpha1 adrenergic blocking agents).
 Alpha1 blockers inhibit vasoconstriction normally initiated by the baroreceptor reflex upon postural change and the subsequent drop in pressure.
 Other antihypertensive medications may also cause orthostatic hypotension, in addition to anticholinergics, dopaminergic drugs, opiates and psychoactive medications.

 Other factors

 Patients prone to orthostatic hypotension are the elderly, post partum mothers, and those having been on bed rest.
 People with anorexia nervosa and bulimia nervosa often develop orthostatic hypotension as a common side effect.
 Consuming alcohol may also lead to orthostatic hypotension due to its dehydrating effects.

 Mechanism

 Orthostatic hypotension happens when gravity causes blood to pool in the lower extremities, which in turn compromises venous return, resulting in decreased cardiac output and subsequent lowering of arterial pressure.
 For example, changing from a lying position to standing loses about 700 ml of blood from the thorax, with a decrease in systolic and diastolic blood pressures.
 The overall effect is insufficient blood perfusion in the upper part of the body.

 Normally, a series of cardiac, vascular, neurologic, muscular, and neurohumoral responses occurs quickly so the blood pressure does not fall very much.
 One response is a vasoconstriction (baroreceptor reflex), pressing the blood up into the body again.
 (Often, this mechanism is exaggerated and is why diastolic blood pressure is a bit higher when a person is standing up, compared to a person in the horizontal position.)
 Therefore, some factor that inhibits one of these responses and causes a greater than normal fall in blood pressure is required.
 Such factors include low blood volume, diseases, and medications.